AndreaB2000/ASW-project/docs/report.md

 The rating is updated after each match based on the outcome of the match and the ratings of the players involved.

-The rating is updated using the following formula:
+The rating is updated using the following formula: <!-- NOT IMPLEMENTED YET -->

 R<sub>new</sub> = R<sub>old</sub> + K * (S - E)